jgkramer/jgkramer.github.io/_drafts/post9_vogtle.md

 ![Aggregate 2022-2023](/assets/images/post9_2022_2023_aggregate.png)

 While there are discrete ups and downs, we see an overall generation trend at ~90% of capacity.
-And so while the fleet has not had many days at full capacity since Vogtle 3 came online, the contribution of the additional 1.1 GW of generation creates a material step-up in nuclear generation.
+And so while the fleet has not had many days at full capacity since Vogtle 3 came online -- in part because it has been autumn and spring and autumn are when plants typically plan [refueling outages](https://www.eia.gov/todayinenergy/detail.php?id=60682) -- the contribution of the additional 1.1 GW of generation creates a material step-up in nuclear generation.

 <STYLE TYPE="text/css">
 <!--